0

 Randi

-Rändi Moore - Vice Chair - Ms. Moore was appointed to the Colorado State Board of Parole by Governor Polis in 2022 and promoted to Vice Chair in July 2023.
+Rändi Moore - Chair - Ms. Moore was appointed to the Colorado State Board of Parole by Governor Polis in 2022 and promoted to Vice Chair in July 2023.
 She has a background in criminal justice and has 26 years of experience working in the field of Probation.
 Ms. Moore held many positions within the probation department.
 She has experience supervising many types of offenders and was a probation supervisor for 12 years.
 While a supervisor in the 18th Judicial District she supervised a variety of teams, including intensive supervision, presentence investigations, victim services, and a community corrections liaison.
 For the past 5 years, Ms. Moore was a member of the Arapahoe County Community Corrections Board as a member, vice chair, and chair of the Board.
 While a member of the board she collaborated on the implementation of a decision-making tool for cases transitioning out of the Department of Corrections into the community or a halfway house.
 Ms. Moore was instrumental in developing and training a leadership course within the 18th Judicial District.
 Ms. Moore earned her Bachelor of Arts degree from Colorado State University.

 Joe Morales Pic